LIP-Computing/os_restful_client/README.md

 # OS Restful Client

-Python openstack client which interacts with the OS restful api directly **Project and user management is supported:**
+Python openstack client which interacts with the OS restful api directly.

+**Project and user management is supported:**
  * List
  * Show